irush-cs/slurm-scripts/slurm-resource-monitor.md

 ### MaxArrayTaskId

 On array jobs, tasks above this will not be notified.

 This can be configured per user in ~/.slurm-resource-monitor.

+### MaxIgnoreUnusedMemory

+Maximum memory to ignore if unused.

+This can be configured per user in ~/.slurm-resource-monitor.